 Don't forget to enter this weekend's Giveaway Contest!

-Here's how it works: Every other Friday we will announce the prizes we're giving away through iphonelife.com, Facebook, Twitter, and Google+.
-To enter the giveaway, go to iphoneLife.com/giveaways.
-On the following Monday morning, we will randomly select the winners.
-If you win an app, we will email you the promo code to redeem the app for free.
-If you win an accessory, send us your address and we will mail it to you.
+Here's how it works: Every other weekend we raffle off tons of great apps and accessories for FREE then announce the winners through iphonelife.com, Facebook, Twitter, and Google+.
+To enter, go to iPhoneLife.com/giveaways.
+If you win an app, we will email you the promo code.
+If you win an accessory, we will ask you for your mailing address.

 As new iOS apps flood the App Store every day—recently topping 1,000,000—we know it’s tough to tell which ones are worth their salt.
 But thanks to our Weekly Scoop, you can have the best for free!
 Here you’ll find a weekly roundup of the coolest apps free or at a discount for a limited-time only.
 Each week features the best and brightest from websites like Free App Report, AppsGoneFree, appsfire, and more.

 Hurry!
 Get 'em while they’re hot!

 Apple's Worldwide Developers Conference always sells out, and lately in less than an hour.
 So today, when Apple announced the even will be held June 2 through June 6, instead of selling tickets immediately, potential attendees have to register for a lottery ticket.
 A limited number of developers will win the right to pay $1599 to attend the event.